Nivasnvk/evrent/README.md

-# Deploying Static Website using Load Balancer by ARM Template
+# Deploying Static Website(using React JS) using Load Balancer by ARM Template

 ## Project Overview